 How to freeze and reheat your taquitos

-Freezing your taquitos is pretty simple.
+Freezing your taquitos is very simple.
 You will need to bake them ahead of time.
-20 minutes in a 425° oven.
+Bake 20 minutes in a 425° oven.
 This will make them awesome to eat right away and prep them for enjoying later.

 To reheat your taquitos, preheat the oven to 425°F and lightly spray a baking sheet with non-stick cooking spray (this link is to my absolute favorite baking spray, but it is MUCH cheaper at Williams Sonoma).
 Place your taquitos on the baking sheet and bake on the middle rack for about 20 minutes or until hot to the middle.
 Enjoy!